-My name is Melissa and I am running for the New York State Assembly’s 30th District, which includes the neighborhoods of Maspeth and Woodside and parts of Astoria, Sunnyside, Long Island City, and Middle Village.
-Throughout history, New Yorkers have led the nation when it comes to progressive values and policy.
-From women’s suffrage, to the Stonewall riots, to most recently leading the nation on raising the minimum wage.
+I've lived in Woodside for 12 years and I am running to represent the New York State Assembly’s 30th District, which includes the neighborhoods of Maspeth and Woodside and parts of Astoria, Sunnyside, Long Island City, and Middle Village.
+I am proud of the fact that throughout history, New Yorkers have led the nation when it comes to progressive values and policy.

 However, there is much more to do.

-It is time for a representative who will fight with you and for you.
+It is time we had a representative who will fight with us and for us.

 Queens Ledger by Melissa Sklarz – Buses provide a critical source of transportation here in Queens, reaching into neighborhoods that are far from subway stops, like Middle Village and Maspeth.
 Buses also provide a critical source of transportation for those with any type of mobility issue who cannot ride the subways because they are not […]Read more...